dotnet/WatsonTcp/README.md

 NOTE: Windows accepts '0.0.0.0' as an IP address representing any interface.
 On Mac and Linux you must be specified ('127.0.0.1' is also acceptable, but '0.0.0.0' is NOT).

+## Contributions
+Thanks to @brudo for his contributions to add async support to WatsonTcp (pushed in v1.0.7).

 ```
 mono --aot=nrgctx-trampolines=8096,nimt-trampolines=8096,ntrampolines=4048 --server myapp.exe
 mono --server myapp.exe